 She lights a match on the stove and makes herself some tea.
-As she sips the tea, she looks outside the window, thinking of her of her ex-boyfriend (Tristan Wilds) He would laughs, and then run into another room.
-Adele steps into the room.
-It’s as how she left it.
-Papers are strewn on the desk.
-She picks up the phone and calls again.
-She tells her younger self not to be insecure and to let it go.
+As she sips the tea, she looks outside the window ad sees her ex-boyfriend.
+(Tristan Wilds) He laughs and runs into the family room.
+Adele steps into the room and sifts through the papers strewn on the desk.
+She picks up the phone and calls.

-A telephone booth, entwined with vines, is outside with its door ajar.
-The phone hangs upside down, off the hook, its dial tone still working.
+A telephone booth, entwined with vines, stands outside with its door ajar.
 He sits on their bed, staring at the floor, folding and unfolding his hands.
-In the forest, she wonders what he is doing now.
-He tells her to stop and to let him explain.
-But she wouldn’t let him.
+They argue in the bedroom.
 She sits at the bottom of the steps.
-She should’ve let him talk.

 Director: Xavier Dolan Year: 2015